 It’s what lies under the glossy, trip-hop veneer that really intrigues us though.
 Steeped in dark, rolling bass tones and a shifting almost foreboding atmosphere, Temperature Falls look deeper into our primal thoughts, pushing to see what will happen when we finally reach our breaking point.
 It’s this unmistakable darkness that makes the new single so enthralling, adding an underlying and inescapable current into the mix.

-It’s this contract between the two sections that make the single work, and both Ian and Camilla should be wholeheartedly congratulated for being willing to push their boundaries and perfect the technique.
+It’s this contrast between the two sections that make the single work, and both Ian and Camilla should be wholeheartedly congratulated for being willing to push their boundaries and perfect the technique.
 By giving the song that added dimension, they’ve also added another level of energy and anticipation, elevating above your typical trap-infused pop song and making it something far more impressive.
 It’s a subtle, nuanced blend, but one that works so well, and as your focus drifts between the two layers of the track, so too does the meaning you take from it, making it a triumph through and through.

 Available to stream now via YouTube, ‘Cut the Wire’ is set for its official release on all streaming services on the 21st of May this year (2020).
 Be sure to check it out above, and then head over to Temperature Falls’ website and social media pages for all the latest news, shows, and releases.
-You can also find their full online catalogue here for more music and merch.

 Connect with Temperature Falls,